 - It has a nice, creamy texture

 - Since there is more tampering in production, there is more of a possibility that additives or fillers are included.
-These can spike blood sugar levels and even kick you out of ketosis, so it’s important for powders to be more closely inspected when purchasing.
+These can spike blood sugar levels and even kick you out of ketosis, so powders needs to be more closely inspected when purchasing.

 - Needs a carrier shell to be transformed into a powder.
 This gives manufacturers the ability to use poor quality fibers that will ultimately leave the product with an unbalanced ratio of MCTs to non-MCTs.